talk-flow/public-usecase/eng/ip-query.md

 ## Introduction
 IP query is an example that demonstrates how MCP services can be integrated into the system.
 Through this case study, users can learn how to configure and use external MCP services to extend system functionality.

-## Plan-Act Enhanced Mode
+## Func-Agent Enhanced Mode

 ### Description
-This example uses enhanced plan-act to implement IP query, demonstrating how to integrate MCP services into the system
+This example uses enhanced func-agent to implement IP query, demonstrating how to integrate MCP services into the system

 ### Specific Steps